marvin-jung/Intel-Asia-Pacific-The-Catch-Win-Campaign/README.md

 ## The optimal solution to LP Model for Max. the number of impressions

-Refer to excel file - [Linear Programming for Intel Asia Campaign.xlsx](excel/Linear Programming for Intel Asia Campaign.xlsx)
+Refer to excel file - <a href="excel/Linear Programming for Intel Asia Campaign.xlsx">Linear Programming for Intel Asia Campaign.xlsx</a>

 The solution reveals that the maximum number of impression of 73,312,500 occurs with the following decision variables for impressions table.
 Total click-throughs is 91,924